-When you apply you need to answer questions about housing cost, marital status, income and any assets that exceed SEK 100,000.00.
-It is important that you provide complete and correct information when you apply so that we can process your case faster.
+When you apply you need to answer questions about housing costs, marital status, income and any assets that exceed SEK 100,000.00.
+It is important that you provide complete and correct information when you apply so that we can process your case as swiftly as possibly.

-To find out if you should apply you can use our calculation tool, which is available on the web (only in Swedish), or contact our customer service.
+To find out if you should apply, please use our calculation tool, which is available on the web (only in Swedish), or contact our customer service.